gianlucadelgobbo/FLxER-AV-Mixer-5.3/README.md

 ///////////////////////////////////////////
 ```

-Here is The final version of FLxER 5.
+Here is the upgrade to the Flash Player 10.2 of the final version of FLxER 5.

 Major changes
 ------------
-- New Mapping utility
+- Flash Player 10.2 (Major performances + Windows 7 FullScreen solved)
-- Linux bug fixed
+- 3D Rotations optimized
 - Some small bug fixed

-The Pakage contains
+The Package contains
 ------------
 - FLxER 5 (Application)
 - FLxER 5 MonitorOut